UPPMAX/R-matlab-julia-HPC/reflections/20250324_richel/README.md

 Consider:

-- [ ] Suggest to make clearer that getting an account takes days
+- [ ] Suggest to make even clearer that getting an account takes days

 >  - I really appreciate the amount of hands-on demonstrations:
 >    they were great.